 EU/EEA Citizens

-Non-EU citizens, including retirees from the United States, Canada, and other non-European countries, can retire in Portugal.
-However, they typically need to apply for a long-term visa or residence permit.
+Non-EU citizens, including retirees from the United States, Canadian citizens, and other non-European countries, can retire in Portugal.
+However, they typically must apply for a long-term visa or residence permit.
 Portugal offers different types of visas, such as the D7 visa for retirees, which is designed for individuals with regular income, such as pensions, to support themselves in Portugal.

 Visas for retiring in Portugal